kulturwunsch/Kultur-API-for-WP/README.md

 ### Use of the database

-This plugin currently does not use its own tables or database fields.
+This plugin currently does not use its own database tables.
 If possible, all data should be written into existing standard fields.
 This increases maintainability and compatibility with later WordPress versions.
 If it is unavoidable to use existing tables and fields, the WordPress database functions must be used.
 In addition to the general WordPress table prefix, all tables must also have the `ka4wp_` prefix. **You also need to make sure that the tables are also removed when you uninstall the plugin.**

 ### WordPress standards